John Peel: Favourite music

-John Peel wrote in his autobiography, Margrave of the Marshes, that the band of which he owned the most records was The Fall.
-Regulars in the Festive 50, and easily recognised by vocalist Mark E. Smith's distinctive delivery, The Fall became synonymous with Peel's Radio 1 show through the 1980s and 1990s.
+John Peel wrote in his autobiography, Margrave of the Marshes, that the band of which he owned the most records was the Fall.
+Regulars in the Festive 50, and easily recognised by vocalist Mark E. Smith's distinctive delivery, the Fall became synonymous with Peel's Radio 1 show through the 1980s and 1990s.
 Peel kept in contact with many of the artists he championed but only met Smith on two, apparently awkward, occasions.

 The Misunderstood is the only band that Peel ever personally managed – he first met the band in Riverside, California in 1966 and convinced them to move to London.
-He championed their music throughout his career; in 1968, he described their 1966 single "I Can Take You to the Sun" as "the best popular record that's ever been recorded." and shortly before his death, he stated, "If I had to list the ten greatest performances I've seen in my life, one would be The Misunderstood at Pandora's Box, Hollywood, 1966 ...
+He championed their music throughout his career; in 1968, he described their 1966 single "I Can Take You to the Sun" as "the best popular record that's ever been recorded." and shortly before his death, he stated, "If I had to list the ten greatest performances I've seen in my life, one would be the Misunderstood at Pandora's Box, Hollywood, 1966 ...
 My god, they were a great band!"

-His favourite single is widely known to have been "Teenage Kicks" by The Undertones; in an interview in 2001, he stated "There's nothing you could add to it or subtract from it that would improve it."
-In the same 2001 interview, he also listed "No More Ghettos in America" by Stanley Winston, "There Must Be Thousands" by The Quads and "Lonely Saturday Night" by Don French as being among his all-time favourites.
+His favourite single is widely known to have been "Teenage Kicks" by the Undertones; in an interview in 2001, he stated "There's nothing you could add to it or subtract from it that would improve it."
+In the same 2001 interview, he also listed "No More Ghettos in America" by Stanley Winston, "There Must Be Thousands" by the Quads and "Lonely Saturday Night" by Don French as being among his all-time favourites.
 He also described Lianne Hall as one of the great English voices.

 In 1997 The Guardian asked Peel to list his top 20 albums.
 He listed Captain Beefheart's Trout Mask Replica as his number 1, having previously described it as "a work of art".
-The top 20 also included LPs by The Velvet Underground, The Ramones, Pulp, Misty in Roots, Nirvana, Neil Young, Pink Floyd, The Four Brothers, Dave Clarke, Richard and Linda Thompson and The Rolling Stones.
+The top 20 also included LPs by the Velvet Underground, the Ramones, Pulp, Misty in Roots, Nirvana, Neil Young, Pink Floyd, the Four Brothers, Dave Clarke, Richard and Linda Thompson, and the Rolling Stones.

 A longer list of his favourite singles was revealed in 2005 when the contents of a wooden box in which he stored the records that meant the most to him were made public.
 The box was the subject of a television documentary, John Peel's Record Box.
-Out of 130 vinyl singles in the box, 11 of them were by The White Stripes, more than any other band in the box.
+Out of 130 vinyl singles in the box, 11 of them were by the White Stripes, more than any other band in the box.

-In 1999 Peel presented a nightly segment on his programme titled the Peelennium, in which he played four recordings from each year of the 20th century.